 If you are meeting person A to talk about wedding stationery then people B & C know you’ll be getting together with them on Friday to talk about finding a horse-drawn carriage that you will be arriving at the church in and persons D & E on Monday to talk about your bridal shower in Paris.

-There’s a good chance that anyone of your vendors has already been involved in more weddings that you will ever know about and will have answers to your questions and concerns if not there’s a very good chance they will know somebody who can help.
+There’s a good chance that any one of your vendors has already been involved in more weddings than you will ever know about and will have answers to your questions and concerns if not there’s a very good chance they will know somebody who can help.
 Talk to them.

 Have time off.

-Make sure you have a few ‘none wedding nights’ it’s so easy especially in the last 6 months leading up to the wedding to have your whole life consumed by it have nights with the girls where the wedding is off limits and just be you.
+Make sure you have a few ‘none wedding nights’ it’s so easy especially in the last 6 months leading up to the wedding to have your whole life consumed by it.
+Have nights with the girls where the wedding is off limits and just be you.
 Have date nights with your partner that are about your two and not wedding planning.

 Make it fun.

 This is the most important and sometimes the easiest thing to forget.
 A wedding is a joyful celebration and public declaration of your love for each other,